 To make sure your loved one’s remains are properly handled, reputable crematories have strict procedures.
 The first step is to make sure that they have permission to take care of the cremation.
 Identification regulations vary by state.
 In most cases, you complete paperwork that provides the crematory with your authorization.
 The form will also ask for information such as who will pick up the remains and what type of container to use.

 The facility you use defines the specific identification procedures based on industry recommendations.
 A typical identification procedure will include having a family member confirm the identity.
 Next, some sort of metal ID tag is placed on the body.
 This will remain throughout the process.
 Following the cremation, the identification tag is put with the remains.

 2. How is the body prepared for cremation?

-Normally the body is bathed, cleaned, and dressed before identification.
-Unless you have a public viewing or you request it, the body is not embalmed.
+Usually, the body is bathed, cleaned, and dressed before identification.
+There is no embalming unless you have a public viewing or you request it.

 Next, jewelry or other items that you would like to keep are removed.
 Medical devices and prosthetics that are mechanical or contain batteries are also removed.
 This is to prevent reaction during the cremation process.
 Items such as pins, screws, and joints remain in place.
-Recycling policies for medical devices vary by facility but in no case are the devices reused as is.
+Recycling policies for medical devices vary by the facility but in no case are the devices reused as-is.
 They are disassembled, melted down, or disposed of in some other responsible method.

 3. What kind of container is used for cremation?